 We got to talking about PvP and balance changes, and while he was a bit evasive when I asked how balanced he felt everything was, he did say that he thinks the team is moving forward positively.
 "You have an idea how a patch will affect things, but you don't really know until it hits," he said.
 We talked quite a bit on how players would do all sorts of crazy things and find ways of using skills that designers can never expect but still must react to.
 For example, he wants to make some changes to condition-based team comps, as he thinks lethality right now is very high.
 "We really want to try to introduce soft counters, rather than builds and counter-builds."
 I asked him whether the goal is to move similarly toward GW1's balanced build (a staple of GW1's tournament scene for a very long time), and he told me he liked that overall design, with a central flexible build and compositions that branch out from there.

 only PvE," he said.
 I told him I completely disagreed.
 "It's not about whether they PvP or not," I said.
 "It's about whether they'll watch e-sports!"
 On that, he seemed to agree.

 new player experience could be improved and that the studio is looking into some ways of doing just that.
 He did mention that he thought a tutorial shouldn't be quite so forced and that more of the game should be taught slowly.

-Massively's on the ground in Seattle during the weekend of August 30th to September 2nd, bringing you all the best news from PAX Prime 2013.
+I was happy to pick Peters' brain for a little bit and see how the mind of the designers of one of the most successful MMOs thinks.
+It was a great party, so thanks a lot to Peters and the rest of ArenaNet for having us!Massively's on the ground in Seattle during the weekend of August 30th to September 2nd, bringing you all the best news from PAX Prime 2013.
 Whether you're dying to know more about WildStar, The Elder Scrolls Online, EverQuest Next, or any MMO in between, you can bet we'll have it covered!